 “We need more bodies in the park … in order to secure more funding that we’ll need to winterize, and also just to secure more body heat,” Mears said.

 As for the motivations and goals of these protestors, there is no easy answer.
 There is little desire among the activists to settle on a list of demands or even a set of goals for the occupation.
 They fear allowing outside interests to pigeonhole and hijack the movement, so they simply choose to adopt no single organization’s goals.
 Indeed, their model of governance is designed to do just that: allow for such a wide range of voices that there can be little hope of explicit demands.

 Even so, this does not prevent them from agreeing on many issues—enough to have the motivation to live together through considerable hardship to fight for an abstract notion of political change.

 There is one big policy goal they all seem to be behind: corporate finance and lobbying reform.
 Each protester expressed dismay at the level of corporate control of government and many showed support for public campaign funding.
-If there is a rallying cry for the movement, it’s this issue.
+If there is a rallying cry for the movement in D.C. beyond an abstract notion of inequality, it’s this issue.
 Even so, the group still appears too happily fragmented and opposed to unification to come up with a platform any time soon.